*Now in a glass jar with a refillable grinder*

 - Substitute for black peppercorns where you want a funky kick

-- Grind over seafood dishes, especially good in crab cakes
+- Grind over seafood dishes - especially good in crab cakes

 - Pairs well with: New Harvest Turmeric, Wild Icelandic Kelp, Wild Mountain Cumin

-Bangka Island in Indonesia is famous for the particular fermentation process that farmers use to process their peppercorns, picking fresh pepper and soaking them in open-air fermentation pools for two weeks, using the natural sugar in the peppercorn fruit to create a white pepper that's savory, cheesy and unlike any other we've tasted.
+Bangka Island in Indonesia is famous for the particular fermentation process that farmers use to process their peppercorns, picking fresh pepper and soaking it in open-air fermentation pools for two weeks, using the natural sugar in the peppercorn fruit to create a white pepper that's savory, cheesy and unlike any other we've tasted.

 Since we're huge fans of anything funky and fermented, and of spices with very specific methods of processing, we had to go to Bangka to find a farmer to work with.
 Ethan had planned a trip in the summer of 2017, around the time of the pepper harvest.
-While he was preparing for the trip, 2 days before he was scheduled to arrive in Bangka, he got an email, totally out of the blue:
+While he was preparing for the trip, two days before he was scheduled to arrive in Bangka, he got an email, totally out of the blue:

 "Dear Ethan Frisch,